 The recently updated TMA EHR Vendor Comparison Tool provides TMA member physicians access to an assessment of EHR products that have a solid Texas market base.
 It gives physicians a view of company information, product functionality, pricing, and interoperability capabilities when comparing EHR systems.

 Information and communication technologies are rapidly evolving to enhance population health management.
 These tools include electronic health records, health information exchanges, patient portals and personal health records, telemedicine and virtual health tools, the internet and social media, mobile devices, and wearable sensors.
 We describe each of these emerging health technologies and their future opportunities for enhancing population health.

 TMA works diligently to give you the tools you need to tackle the challenges of technology.
-Whether you need help selecting an electronic health record (EHR) or understanding the EHR incentive program or information on e-prescribing, TMA has the resources.
+Whether you need help selecting an electronic health record (EHR) or understanding MACRA or the EHR incentive program, TMA has the resources.

 2014 EHR Survey Flyer

 2014 TMA HIT Survey Report

 2012 TMA HIT Survey Report

 Got Health IT questions?
 Contact the HIT Helpline.